ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/21-most-4.png" style="width:100%" class="img"/>

 ### 10. A data set has missing values of 30%.
-How will you work on it?
+How will you work on it ?

-Way to handle missing data values:
+Way to handle missing data values :

 When the data is enormous, remove the rows with missing values.
 It is one of the fastest ways to predict values for the rest of the data.

 For smaller data sets, you can opt for substitution on missing values with mean or average for the rest of the data.
 It is done by working on pandas data frames in Python.
 You can do it differently, such as df.fillna(mean), and df.mean().

-### 11. Calculate the Euclidean distance in Python for the given points?
+### 11. Calculate the Euclidean distance in Python for the given points ?

 plot1 = [1,3]